-A guardianship authorizes one person (the guardian) to act as a proxy in making health care or financial decisions for another (the ward).
-Guardianships can apply to children but are often used to protect adults who are mentally or physically incapable of making or implementing decisions for themselves.
+A guardianship allows for someone (the guardian) to act as a proxy in making decisions for another (the ward), usually regarding healthcare or financial issues.
+Guardianships can be used to protect those adults who are mentally or physically incapable of making or implementing decisions for themselves.
+They can also apply to children.
 There are different types of guardianships depending on the needs of the ward.

 The legal relationship between a ward and a guardian is one of great responsibility.
 If you are planning on arranging a guardianship for yourself or a loved one, our Reed Law attorneys can help.
 Call us at 850-250-4260 or contact us online.